 Historic Landmark Commission

-The Historical Landmark Commission holds a variety of responsibilities with the goal of promoting historical preservation in the city.
+The Historic Landmark Commission holds a variety of responsibilities with the goal of promoting historical preservation in the city.
 The commission and its members:

 - Investigate and study matters related to the protection, enhancement, restoration, perpetuation and use of historic landmarks, districts and structures;